 History of the UF Bat House and Bat Barn

-The bat house was built in March 1991 with support from the University Athletic Association.
+The original bat house was built in March 1991 with support from the University Athletic Association.
 Bats took up permanent residence in the house in January 1995 and have raised nursery colonies in late spring each year.
 The bat barn was built in March 2010 and became permanently occupied in August 2011.

 When fire destroyed UF’s Johnson Hall in 1987, a colony of bats occupying the attic of the historic building was left homeless and soon began roosting in the concrete bleachers of James G. Pressly Stadium at the track and Scott Linder Tennis Stadium on the north side of campus.
 The odor and stains from urine and guano and the bats’ close proximity to spectators were a nuisance, so the UAA decided to exclude the bats from those facilities and build a structure for them to live undisturbed and at a safe distance from humans.
 In September 1991, several thousand bats were captured from the stadiums, transported and released in the bat house.
 The following evening, the bats emerged and found other places to live, while the bat house sat vacant for more than three years, leaving UF officials and many citizens in doubt about the success of the relocation project.